bruvellu/terebratalia-wnts/wnt.md

 Two observations suggest that the receptor-free posterior region of *T. transversa* might also be Wnt-insensitive.
 The first is that this region does not express *axin* [@Martin-Duran2016-qa], a readout of the Wnt/beta-catenin pathway [@Jho_Eek-hoon2002-ey].
 The second is that the expression of posterior markers, such as *evx* and *cdx*, remains unchanged when the Wnt/beta-catenin is over-activated [@Martin-Duran2016-qa].
-While further experiments are needed to test this hypothesis, these preliminary evidence indicates that a Wnt-insensitive region may be present at the posterior end of *T. transversa*, and that it may contribute to differentiating the pedicle lobe regions during larval morphogenesis of brachiopods.
+While further experiments are needed to test this hypothesis, this preliminary evidence indicates that a Wnt-insensitive region may be present at the posterior end of *T. transversa*, and that it may contribute to differentiating the pedicle lobe regions during larval morphogenesis of brachiopods.

 <!--In the late larva, some changes happen.-->
 <!--Wnt genes recede and are no longer expressed at the terminal pole, and *fz4* and *fz1/2/7* become activated there.-->